Hot Wheel

 Skyscrapers

-Skyscrapers, performance as part of the exhibition 'Big City Baby' at Zentrum für Aktuelle Kunst, Zitadelle Spandau
+Skyscrapers, performance as part of the exhibition 'Big City Baby' at Zentrum für Aktuelle Kunst, Zitadelle Spandau, 9th Oct.
+2022

 The performance was installed inside a small lookout hut on the grounds of Spandau Citadel.
 Audience members were encouraged to come inside the narrow space for a one-to-one reading on childhood memories of growing up in a metropolis: skyscrapers, financial districts, dystopian fantasies and the crappy CGI in early Harry Potter films.